ioanbadarinza/Facultate-Public/DS-PT/README.md

 ![Alt text](tail.jpg)

-6. Have a way to input some data and a link/button and when he/she clicks on it, that data is sent to the server and the server will use the trained model to make a prediction and return that prediction back and display it to the client.
+6. Have a way to input some data and a link/button and when he/she clicks on it, that data is sent to the server, and the server will use the trained model to make a prediction and return that prediction back and display it to the client.